 - check what they value the most when purchasing products and services online

-A lot of this info is readily available on services like Statista, where you will find info about online behavior and the digital marketplace of a given target market.
+A lot of this information is readily available on services like Statista, where you will find info about online behavior and the digital marketplace for a specific target market.
 If you wonder about keywords and trends that will help you with your marketing campaign, use Google Trends and Keyword Planner.

 Analyzing the target market for localization is not that difficult